rtts/debian/roles/wol/README.md

     # ethtool -s <interface> wol g

 Now waking up the machine by sending it a MagicPacket™ should work, but only once.
-To persist the `g` options, you will have to re-enable it on every boot.
+To persist the `g` option, you will have to re-enable it on every boot.
 In the old days, you could simply add the `ethtool` command to `/etc/rc.local` but nowadays even a single command like this needs their own standalone systemd service configuration: